Ecasept/CCSW/README.md

 If someone is hosting this project, you can use their instance:
 - Configure your preferred settings in `config.jsonc`
 - Set the `serverUrl` value to their domain
+- Install the requirements from `analyzer/requirements.txt`
 - Execute `analyzer/main.py` for the monitoring
 - Build the app in `app`

-# Hosting yourself (haven't tested these instructions)
+# Hosting yourself (haven't tested these instructions, some steps might be missing)
+- Create
-- Create a new cloudflare worker and supabase project
+    - a new cloudflare worker
+    - supabase project
+    - firebase project
 - Set the `name` property in `server/wrangler.jsonc` to the name of your cloudflare worker
 - Create `server/.env.local` at put your supabase project url in it, following `server/.env.local.example`
 - Create `server/.dev.vars` and put your supabase project url and secret key init, following `server/.dev.vars.example`